AliBee87/MSSE661MongoAPI/README.md

 ## Additional Project Details :

-After some work, and directly following Dave Grey's YouTube tutorials on getting a server going, I finally have my server and API running!
+After some work, and following Dave Grey's YouTube tutorials, I finally have my server and API running!
 Though I don't have much against which to compare Thunder Client, I thought it was pretty neat to be able to run my tests with it inside VS.

 In this code, you will find the following files: